ToniPons97/dialogue-droid/README.md

 ## Installing dependencies
 If you opt to run this project without docker.
-Then run the following commands to install the dependencies.
+Then run the following commands to install the dependencies and generate the prisma client.

    ```bash
    cd ./backend